-- All students receive a mock interview in year 12 with written feedback. - All students have the penultimate week of the summer term to attend a work experience placement giving them the opportunity to investigate a chosen career further and hone important soft skills to make them more employable after education.
-Students reflect on this in year 13 as part of their research into their future destinations. - @QEGS_Careers Follow us on Twitter for regular updates on opportunities.
+- All students receive a mock interview in year 12 with written feedback. - All students have a week in the summer term to attend a work experience placement giving them the opportunity to investigate a chosen career further and hone important soft skills to make them more employable after education.
+Students reflect on this in year 13 as part of their research into their future destinations.

+@QEGS_Careers Follow us on Twitter for regular updates on opportunities.